williamhaley/garfieldunlimited.com/README.md

 ## A website for all things Garfield

-*And also a fun way for me to mess around with Docker*
+*And also a fun way for me to mess around with docker*

 This site is in no way endorsed by, or represents, anything or anyone named Garfield.
 It is simply a satirical website made by a weirdo.

 # Install on OSX

-OSX (and Windows) suffer from some limitations with Docker.
+OSX (and Windows) suffer from some limitations with docker.
 Since they are not linux-based, they are not able to run the docker enginer natively.
 OSX (and Windows) run the docker engine in a VM which then runs containers.
 Docker commands are sent to that VM.
 The `Docker Toolbox` is the ideal way to setup that VM and the required environment depedencies to get docker working on non-linux systems.

 The docker toolbox setup mounts volumes over vboxsf.
 This means you cannot write unix sockets or hard links to data volumes.
 This is a loss of capabilities from what can be done with linux.
 It *is* possible to use NFS, but I have found it to be much more trouble than it is worth right now.
 Maybe, in the future, the experience for non-linux systems will be improved.
 For now, be cautious about compatability between these various environments.